kawansoft/aceql-http/README.md

 In order to protect configuration passwords and other confidential values from eavesdropping, each property value may be replaced by an encrypted value in the `aceql-server.properties` file.

-The encrypted values are generated using the [PropertiesEncryptor](https://docs.aceql.com/rest/soft/8.2/javadoc/org/kawanfw/sql/api/server/auth/crypto/PropertiesEncryptor.html) class which is wrapped in the provided  `properties-encryptor-1.0.jar`.
-The `PropertiesEncryptor` class allows both:
+The encrypted values are generated using the [PropertiesEncryptor](https://docs.aceql.com/rest/soft/8.2/javadoc/org/kawanfw/sql/api/server/auth/crypto/PropertiesEncryptor.html)  class which allows both:

 1. To choose a secret password that will be used for encrypting each selected property value.
 2. To encrypt each selected value.